mongodb/docs/source/includes/api/automation-configuration/backupVersions.rst

      - string
      - Required
-     - Base |url| used for the **mothership** and **https** settings in the :doc:`/reference/backup-agent`.
+     - Base |url| used for the **mothership** and **https** settings in the :ref:`Custom Settings<mongodb-agent-backup-settings>`.
 For example, for **"baseUrl"=https://cloud.mongodb.com**, the backup configuration fields would have these values:
        **mothership=api-backup.mongodb.com** and **https"=true**.